A Time Line of the American Civil War

 June 1-3, 1864- Battle of Cold Harbor, Virginia.
 Union attacks fail to dislodge Lee's army from its strong line of defensive works northeast of Richmond.

 June 15-18, 1864- Assault on Petersburg, Virginia.
-After withdrawing from the lines at Cold Harbor, the Army of the Potomac crossed the James River and with troops from the Army of the James attacked the outer defenses of Petersburg.
+After withdrawing from Cold Harbor, the Army of the Potomac crossed the James River and with troops from the Army of the James attacked the outer defenses of Petersburg.
 After four days of attacks, Grant accepts that only a siege can defeat the city.

 June 27, 1864- Battle of Kennesaw Mountain, Georgia.
 Sherman's Army of the Cumberland and Army of the Tennessee smash headlong into Johnston's defenses at Big and Little Kennesaw.
 Johnston remains on this line until July 2, when he retreats at the threat being flanked by Sherman's mobile force.